sa-y-an/web1/README.md

 <h2 align='left'> About </h2>

 > I am a student at NIT Durgapur.
-I love maths and science.<br> I am a professional procastinator and a part time developer.
+I love maths and science.
+> I am a professional procastinator and a part time developer.

 ### This is my first webpage built using github pages
 ## Hope you liked it 😁